subzeroid/instagrapi/.github/ISSUE_TEMPLATE/bug_report.md

 Specify instagrapi version (moveipy and imagemagick if used)

 **To Reproduce**
-Steps to reproduce the behavior:
+Provide a piece of code to reproduce the problem.
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Traceback**
-Show your full traceback so that it is clear where exactly the error occurred
+Show your full traceback so that it is clear where exactly the error occurred.

 **Expected behavior**
 A clear and concise description of what you expected to happen.